hermangroup/docs/wallets/dashcore/interface.rst

 .. meta::
-   :description: Description of dialogs and interfaces in the Dash Core wallet
+   :description: Description of dialogs and interfaces in the Historia Core wallet
-   :keywords: dash, core, wallet, interface, dialog, synchronisation, tools options
+   :keywords: historia, core, wallet, interface, dialog, synchronisation, tools options

-.. _dashcore-interface:
+.. _historiacore-interface:

 =======================
 Interface
 =======================

-The Dash Core Wallet is an application that runs on your computer and allows you to make transactions on the Dash network.
-Most transactions are for sending or receiving Dash, but it is also possible to create signed messages or control a masternode, for example.
-The Dash Core Wallet interface is described in detail in the following sections.
+The Historia Core Wallet is an application that runs on your computer and allows you to make transactions on the Historia network.
+Most transactions are for sending or receiving Historia, but it is also possible to create signed messages or control a masternode, for example.
+The Historia Core Wallet interface is described in detail in the following sections.

 The Main Window